RiugaBachi/rockstar/content/about.md

 A: In no particular order:

 1. Embrace the anchor of leadership.
 It weighs as it should.
 2. Life will always suck.
 We just trade certain kinds of suck for other types as we progress through our lives and careers.
 Just look at Notch; even being a billionaire has its own problems of isolation, depression, and goallessness.
 Maximizing happiness boils down to figuring out which types of suck you're willing to put up with.
+Embrace the suck.
 3. Bad things happen to those who keep their heads in the clouds all the time.
 Dream, but strive to stay grounded in reality in all interpersonal interactions.
 4. Give non-linear thinking a shot.
 Instead of classifying everything as us-vs-them, black-and-white; think, what concerns and fears do people with an opposing opinion have?
 Can we empathize with them and address those sources instead of beating the other side on the head until they give in and agree with our perspective?